 Karen Elliott, a SMART Master, qualified from the London School of Occupational Therapy.
 She took up a post in 1985 at the Royal Hospital for Neuro-disability (RHN), where she was based until 1994.
 During that time she worked primarily on the Profound Brain Injury Unit with patients in VS and MCS.

 In 1987, Karen pioneered the setting up of the Occupational Therapy services on the first Brain Injury Unit in the UK.
 She initiated the development of a sensory stimulation programme to meet the needs of the patients being admitted to a pilot Profound Brain Injury Unit at the RHN.
-This was developed over the years to include both an assessment and treatment programme, which has been subsequently standardised to the SMART assessment used today.
+This was developed over the years to include both an assessment and intervention programme, which has been subsequently standardised to the SMART assessment used today.
 The early development of this assessment included a 3-year project in collaboration with the University of Surrey into ‘The Efficacy of Sensory Stimulation’.
 The project generated a range of papers (see References), which utilised early assessment protocols and enabled refinement of the assessment tools through analysis of research and growing experience of the therapists.
-Karen was head of the Occupational Therapy department, and her involvement in research with patients in VS led to her undertaking a Master’s degree in research methods at King’s College London.
-On leaving the RHN, Karen became Course Director of Occupational Therapy at Colchester Institute.
+Karen was head of the Occupational Therapy department, and her involvement in research with patients in VS led to her undertaking a Masters degree in research methods at King’s College London.
+On leaving the RHN, Karen became Course Director of Occupational Therapy at Colchester Institute and later a lecturer at the University of East Anglia.

 In 2006, Karen took up a post as Research Fellow in Occupational Therapy at the Institute of Neuropalliative Rehabilitation (RHN), which brought a return to her primary interest in PDOC.
 The research led to her completing a PhD in 2011 on ‘The Impact of Low Awareness States on the Occupational Life of Family Members’.

-Karen was a member of the Royal College of Physicians’ working party that revised the guidelines on the management of patients with PDOC.
-She works part-time as a Lecturer in Occupational Therapy at the University of East Anglia.
+Karen was a member of the Royal College of Physicians’ working party 2013 and 2020 that revised the guidelines on the management of patients with PDOC.
+Karen also works in collaboration with Dr Ann-Marie Morrissey and the team at the University of Galway with PDOC research.

 Liliana da Conceição Teixeira MSc, OTL